crccheck/recipes/recipes/bread.md

 ## Banana Bread, from America's Test Kitchen

-To prep, let bananas go black and then store them in the freezer for at least two weeks
+To prep bananas, let them go black and then store them in the freezer for at least two weeks.
+Or microwave on high for 5 minutes and then reduce the juice.

 ### dry ingredients
   + 1 3/4 C AP flour